Restrictions | Details | Caveats | File Naming | Citation | References | Original Source | Contact

 Dataset Format and Size:

-- PSD standard NetCDF 61 Mbyte self-calibrated file
+- PSD standard NetCDF3 61 Mbyte self-calibrated file

-- PSD standard NetCDF 51 Mbyte non self-calibrated file
+- PSD standard NetCDF3 51 Mbyte non self-calibrated file

 - Missing data is flagged with a value of -99999.

 - Dai, A., K. E. Trenberth, and T. Qian, 2004: A global data set of Palmer Drought Severity Index for 1870-2002: Relationship with soil moisture and effects of surface warming.
 J. Hydrometeorology, 5, 1117-1130.

 - Please note: If you acquire Dai Palmer Drought Severity Index data products from PSD, we ask that you acknowledge us in your use of the data.
 This may be done by including text such as Dai Palmer Drought Severity Index data provided by the NOAA/OAR/ESRL PSD, Boulder, Colorado, USA, from their Web site at http://www.esrl.noaa.gov/psd/ in any documents or publications using these data.
 We would also appreciate receiving a copy of the relevant publications.
 This will help PSD to justify keeping the Dai Palmer Drought Severity Index data set freely available online in the future.
 Thank you!